 As more and more customs are seen as old-fashioned, it can be difficult to know which so-called rules are meant to be followed when it comes to weddings.
 Some of the trickiest things to navigate are in regards to guest attire and dress code – and the levels of formality for weddings.
 Those getting married or members of the bridal party are likely spending time looking up all the various guidelines on wedding etiquette, and thus will feel well-versed on what is appropriate.

-Wedding guests, on the other hand, will have a range of experiences when it comes to etiquette for your nuptials.
+Wedding guests, on the other hand, will have a range of experiences when it comes to etiquette for your wedding.
 This can lead to misunderstandings about what to wear, which is why a dress code can actually be helpful for your friends and family.
-Stating the wedding dress code – or correct attire to wear – doesn’t help when the question regards color though, and that’s the most debated aspect of what’s okay for a guest to wear.
+Stating the wedding dress code – or correct attire to wear – doesn’t help when the question regards color in most cases, and that’s the most debated aspect of what’s okay for a guest to wear.
 Some people are softening on the issue of wearing white to someone else’s wedding – though we tend to disapprove.
 But what about black?
 Is it disrespectful to wear black to a wedding?

 Now the hue is seen as chic, elegant, and universally flattering.
 Black wedding guest dresses are growing in popularity, and black is even a popular color for bridesmaid gowns – even when it's not a very formal wedding.
-If you’re wondering if it’s okay to wear black to a wedding, the short answer is yes!
-Although, we would still advise you make sure the ensemble itself is appropriate for the setting – not all little black dresses are created equal when it comes to appropriate wedding attire.
+If you’re still wondering if it’s okay to wear black to a wedding, the short answer is yes!
+Although, we would still advise you make sure the black dress itself is appropriate for the setting – not all little black dresses are created equal when it comes to appropriate wedding attire.